 Deviating from Soviet design, the ARC takes on a 30-degree shoulder angle; this is common with other American cartridges, like 6.5 Creedmoor.
 The ARC also has less case taper than the Soviet case.

-Some of the benefits of the ARC case design is that its non-rebated rim feeds well in detachable and internal box magazines.
-The cartridge and chamber, by Hornady’s own admission, was designed concurrently.
+Some of the benefits of the ARC case design is that its non-rebated rim feeds well in detachable and internal box mags.
+Hornady designed the cartridge and chamber, by its own admission, concurrently.
 It uses the same design method as the 6.5 Creedmoor; this results in excellent and consistent accuracy from one gun to another and load to load.
 Early testing indicates a 1:7.5 inches twist rate is ideal for stabilizing long bullets in the 6mm ARC.

 Hornady 6mm ARC Performance Comparison